 - Optimum use of daylighting to save energy costs

 - Recycling used water and rainwater harvesting

 - Achieving the lowest possible carbon footprint

-The sheer benefits of “green Buildings” easily translate into lower energy bills, healthier environment and comfortable living.
-Today green buildings have become the leading trend in home and office space investment and thankfully, the idea has get a favorable push from both the Central and State Governments.
-State including Rajasthan, West Bengal, Andhra Pradesh, Haryana, Punjab, Odisha Uttar Pradesh, and Maharashtra are already offering encouraging incentives to projects that aim at a LEED Certification.
+The sheer benefits of “Green Buildings” easily translate into lower energy bills, healthier environment and comfortable living.
+Today green buildings have become the leading trend in home and office space investment and thankfully, the idea has gotten a favorable push from both the Central and State governments.
+State, including Rajasthan, West Bengal, Andhra Pradesh, Haryana, Punjab, Odisha Uttar Pradesh, and Maharashtra are already offering encouraging incentives to projects that aim at a LEED Certification.

 For a country with a population above 1.3 billion people, it is definitely not easy reaching sustainability targets.
 However, it is still incredible how the IGBC has reached its goal of 5.27 billion sq ft by the end of 2019.
 This is already half of its target by the year 2022.